mohitpai/journey-optimizer.en/help/using/email/content-components.md

 ## Video {#Video}

->[!CONTEXTUALHELP]
->id="ac_edition_video_email"
->title="Video settings"
->abstract="Use this component to insert a video in your email.
-Note that videos do not work on all email clients.
-We advise to set a fallback image."

->[!CONTEXTUALHELP]
->id="ac_edition_video_landing_page"
->title="Video settings"
->abstract="Use this component to insert a video in your landing page.
-Note that videos do not work on all message clients.
-We advise to set a fallback image."

->[!CONTEXTUALHELP]
->id="ac_edition_video_fragment"
->title="Video settings"
->abstract="Use this component to insert a video in your fragment.
-Note that videos do not work on all message clients.
-We advise to set a fallback image."

->[!CONTEXTUALHELP]
->id="ac_edition_video_template"
->title="Video settings"
->abstract="Use this component to insert a video in your template.
-Note that videos do not work on all message clients.
-We advise to set a fallback image."

 Use the **[!UICONTROL Video]** component to insert a video in your email through an URL link.

 1. In **[!UICONTROL Content Components]**, drag and drop **[!UICONTROL Video]** in a **[!UICONTROL Structure component]**.